 Adding piano sounds to an original recording can be a rewarding experience, even more so when the artist in question can't actually play the piano.
 Despite the fact that the included MIDI samples sound overly familiar, diversity options are still available, and we haven't even touched on the idea of importing external MIDI files (EZKeys can do that as well, by the way).
-So, for as far as MIDI sampling and sequencing goes, EZKeys is indeed a big winner.
+So, as far as MIDI sampling and sequencing goes, EZKeys is indeed a big winner.
 But does this justify a $179 price tag?

 The answer to that question is absolutely dependent on the user in question and how they wish to approach a program like EZKeys.
-Those who can already play keyboard may not reap the benefits of simplified piano arrangement, and the price may be too steep for those who simply need virtual instrument MIDI coloration (the MIDI patches that come free with Garageband will likely suffice, for example).
+Those who can already play a keyboard may not reap the benefits of a simplified piano arrangement, and the price may be too steep for those who simply need virtual instrument MIDI coloration (the MIDI patches that come free with Garageband will likely suffice, for example).
 Another possible drawback is the overly-simplified control scheme, since it may turn off power users of the home recording ilk who are used to having access to every detail parameter.

-But alas, there's the rest of us who don't know how to play piano.
+But alas, there's the rest of us who don't know how to play the piano.
 If you fit into that category and desire the inclusion of a piano track, then EZKeys is probably right up your alley.
 It costs about as much as a decent MIDI keyboard, and composing a piano score with EZKeys is much, much faster than writing a MIDI part from scratch.
-Getting a great sound is easy, and creating a unique piano track doesn't take much effort, so at the end of the day an EZKeys purchase may ultimately be a win-win scenario.
+Getting a great sound is easy, and creating a unique piano track doesn't take much effort, so at the end of the day, an EZKeys purchase may ultimately be a win-win scenario.

-EZKeys is upgradable beyond the base Grand Piano package, but those enhancements don't come cheap--$89, to be exact.
+EZKeys is upgradable beyond the base Grand Piano package, but those enhancements don't come cheap—$89, to be exact.
 The good news is that the Grand Piano base version offers plenty of sonic diversity, so those who simply need basic piano lines will get a decent bang for their collective bucks.
 And, if for some reason starting off with the Grand Piano isn't what you're looking for, any of the expansion can be purchased a "base" package (thus making the Grand Piano an extension.
 As of this writing, Toontrack currently offers these variations: Upright Piano, Classic Electrics, Grand Electric, Retro Electric, Mellotron and (of course) the Grand Piano.
 Additional MIDI packs can be purchased for $29 as well.